Event History Analysis

 Sessions

-• Session 1 (Mon): Basic Concepts, Data Structures, and Relationship to Life Tables
+• Session 1 (Mon): Basic Concepts, Data Structures, and Relationship to Life Tables, Kaplan-Meier Method

 Comments from Previous Participants